Looking to enjoy the international experience of a lifetime living and teaching English in one of the world's largest and most unique cities?

 6. Tokyo is a Top Job Market for Teaching English Abroad

 Tokyo is also one of the largest job markets in the world for teaching English abroad as thousands of new teachers from the United States, Canada, the U.K. and elsewhere are hired to teach English to school children, business people and university students!
-While the cost of living is relatively high many English teachers make enough to save up to $600-800 a month or more and with paid vacation and health benefits.
+While the cost of living is relatively high many English teachers make enough to save up to $600-800 a month or more while teaching English in Tokyo - including paid vacation and health benefits.
 Read more about top salaries and benefits for teaching English abroad.

-5. Live and teach English in the largest metropolitan area in the world (and the safest!)
+5. Live and teach English in the largest and safest metropolitan area in the world

 The population of Greater Tokyo tops 35 million people making it the largest metropolitan area in the world!